raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 ### (optional) Print private IP address

-Private IP address of your device on local network will be necessary in the configuration section.
+Private IP address of your device will be necessary in the configuration section.

 * With user "admin", run following command.